Cognitive rehabilitation exercises are a great way to improve and preserve cognitive function after TBI.

 8. Naming Therapy

-This therapy is often used to help people suffering from aphasia recall words, but it’s also a great way to improve memory in general.
+This cognitive exercise is often used to help people suffering from aphasia recall words, but it’s also a great way to improve memory in general.

-One good naming therapy exercise is to have someone else write down several general headings (such as tools, animals, plants, countries, occupation, foods, sports, etc.)
+One good naming therapy exercise is to have someone else write down several general categories (such as tools, animals, plants, countries, occupation, foods, sports, etc.)

 Then try to remember and name (verbally or in writing) as many items in that category as possible.

-For caregivers, if the person with the brain injury is stumped, you can give hints.
+For caregivers, if the patient gets stumped, you can give hints.
 For example, if they can’t come up with any animal names, you can tell them to think of a farm or zoo, etc.

 9. Grocery List